-- Show Console This property, when set to True, gathers all output from the external applications (or Python execution) and displays it in a pop-up dialog when the function has completed execution, as shown in Figure 2.54, "External Function Output Console". - Python Source This property represents the user-specified Python source code that will be executed by the function.
-Pressing the edit button in this editor will open the Python Source dialog (described below).
-Standard Python can be used in this logic, including the definition and usage of functions, classes, etc..
+- Show Console This property, when set to True, gathers all output from the external applications (or Python execution) and displays it in a pop-up dialog when the function has completed execution, as shown in Figure 2.56, "External Function Output Console". - Python Source This property represents the user-specified Python source code that will be executed by the function.
+Pressing the edit button in this editor will open the Python

+Source dialog (described below).
+Functions may make use of any standard Python capabilities including the definition and usage of functions, classes, etc..

-- Python Interpreter This property determines whether the built-in python interpreter (Jython) or a user-specified command line interpreter will be used to execute the function.
-SNAP currently versions 2 (2.7+) and 3 (3.6+) of the command-line python interpreter. - Python Executable The external command-line Python interpreter that will be used to execute the function.
+- Python Interpreter This property determines whether the built-in Python interpreter (Jython) or a user-specified Python interpreter will be used to execute the function.
+SNAP currently supports Python versions 2 (2.7+) and 3 (3.6+). - Python Executable The external Python interpreter that will be used to execute the function.
 If no interpreter is specified then the function will attempt to find 'python' in the user's path.

-The Python Source dialog contains a syntax-highlighted python source editor and a list of the input and output variables that were accessed by the last execution of the function.
+The Python Source dialog contains a python source editor and lists of the input and output variables that were accessed by the last execution of the function.
 The menu bar at the top of the dialog contains additional features described below.
-The Apply button commits the current source changes the function.
+The Apply button saves the current source changes to the function.
 As implied by the name of the button, the dialog is non-modal: other dialogs and Model Editor functionality can be used while this dialog is open, including editing dialogs for other functions.
+The Apply and Execute button saves the current source and executes all of the functions in the model.
+The source editing panel includes useful features for editing Python code including syntax highlighting, auto indent, and displayed line numbers.

-Figure 2.56.
+Figure 2.58.
 Python Source Dialog